BarRaider/streamdeck-windowsmover/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+## New in v2.4
+- **Windows 11 Support** - All Virtual Desktop features (Pin/Unpin app, Move app across Virtual Desktops) should now work on both Win10 and Win11.
+- 🆕 Support for moving/resizing **Apps running as administrator**
+      - Enabling the new `App is running as administrator` checkbox will elevate the permissions and allow you to control those apps too!

 ## New in v2.2
 - :new: ***VIRTUAL DESKTOP SUPPORT***:
     - New `Virtual Desktop Mover` action allows moving apps across Virtual Desktops.